 A Note on Flour

-I am calling for all-purpose flour for these pumpkin choc chip muffins, however there are some alternatives.
+I am calling for all-purpose flour for these pumpkin chocolate chip muffins, however, there are some alternatives.
 Let’s discuss them:

 - All-purpose Flour creates nice, light muffins but it is not as healthy as others because, well, it’s white flour.